ActiveState/blog-posts/upgrading-to-5.24.md

 # Upgrading Perl to a Modern Version, the ActiveState Guide

-For various historical reasons, many organizations stopped upgrading Perl after the release of 5.8.8 or 5.10.1.
+Many organizations stopped upgrading Perl after the release of 5.8.8 or 5.10.1, about 8 to 11 years ago.
 At that point in history, major releases of Perl could take many years to come to fruition.
-To make things more confusing, point releases of a given version sometimes contained the types of large changes (including backwards incompatibilities) we'd expect in major releases.
+To make things more confusing, point releases of a given version sometimes contained large changes (including backwards incompatibilities) that we'd expect in major releases.
 For example, 5.10.1, released 20 months after 5.10, contained a number of backwards incompatibilities and quite a few new features.

 This made upgrading Perl scary and unpredictable.
 It also made working on the Perl *core* challenging.
 What was an appropriate change for any release?
 When